-As shown on the statement of financial position, the board has designated a portion of their net assets with donor restrictions as a quasi-endowment.
+As shown on the statement of financial position, the board has designated a portion of their net assets without donor restrictions as a quasi-endowment.
+It is the board's intent to add the SB 1090 receivables of \$2,250,000 to the quasi-endowment once received so they have been excluded from the liquidity and availability table above.
 See Note 4.